 A 12 km bus ride from Ratnapark takes you to Thankot, from where you have options to reach Chandragiri Hills.
 You can either hike a 12 km trail to the top or take a 2.5 km cable car ride for ten minutes.
 But for Nepalese, Chandragiri Hill hiking is a popular one-day outing.
-For foreign nationals, the cost of a round trip in the cable car is $22.
+For foreign nationals, the cost of a round trip in a cable car is $22.
 If you wish to make a single trip to the hilltop and hike down on return, you can pay $13 for a one-way ticket.

 For the tourist, Chandragiri Hills gives a unique outing experience.
 Alone or with family, you can enjoy the natural vibe all day long.
-All aged groups can enjoy the recreations at this place.
+All age groups can enjoy recreation at this place.
 The zip-line in Chandragiri Hills chills your spine.
-The arresting view of mountains like Langtang, Lakpa Dorje, Manaslu gives an exquisite experience.
+The arresting view of mountains like Langtang, Lakpa Dorje, and Manaslu gives an exquisite experience.
 For tourists who follow Hinduism, Chandragiri Hills is a place to worship Lord Shiva.
 Bhaleshwor Mahadev Temple is a prime attraction of this hilltop.
 If you visit this place in mid-January, you will experience significant snowfall.
 During the snowfall, you'll hardly get a cable car ticket because of the crowd, expecting to enjoy the snow on top of the hill.

 The cafes and restaurants at Chandragiri Hills are tourist standards.
 They serve you foods of your choice, from local to foreign dishes.
 To cherish the heavenly vibe from the hilltop, grab a can of chilled beer and enjoy the beautiful sunset in the evening.
-Chandragiri Hills is one of the best places to visit around kathmandu.
+Chandragiri Hills is one of the best places to visit around Kathmandu.

-8. SwoyambuNath Stupa
+8. Swayambhunath Stupa

 For most people living in the city, a short morning walk to Swayambhunath is a routine escape.
 If you are in Thamel any day, make sure to wake up early and hike up to Swayambhunath.
-The 365 steps of the stair will certainly catch your breath.
-You will also get a chance to witness the Kathmandu valley from the top.
+The 365 steps of the stairs will certainly catch your breath.
+You will also get a chance to witness the Kathmandu Valley from the top.
 But to be aware, there are many monkeys all over the place in the Swayambhunath premises.
 They often steal things from tourists.

 Every day at Swayambhunath Stupa is joyous, but some special days in the Buddhist calendar make the outing to this place even more exciting.
-The celebration of various Buddhist festivals and events such as Buddha Purnima( The birth date of Gautam Buddha) in April, Kojagrath Purnima in September, Samyak Day in January attracts the Nepalese and foreigners.
+The celebration of various Buddhist festivals and events such as Buddha Purnima( The birth date of Gautam Buddha) in April, Kojagrath Purnima in September, and Samyak Day in January attracts Nepalese and foreigners.

-As a foreign national, you have to pay NPR 200 for an entry ticket in Swayambhunath Stupa.
-To the SAARC nationals, the entry fee is NPR 50.
+As a foreign national, you have to pay NPR 200 for an entry ticket to Swayambhunath Stupa.
+For the SAARC nationals, the entry fee is NPR 50.
 The Swayambhunath area also has many Hindu temples like Shova Bhagwati and Bijeshwari.
 If you want to tour further, the National Museum and Military Museum of Chauni are the best places to visit.
 You have to pay NPR 100 for the entrance ticket to the museum.
 If you want to take the camera inside the museum, you must pay another NPR 100.
-These museums are houses to the centuries-old artefacts, vehicles, attires used by the deceased kings of Nepal.
+These museums are houses to the centuries-old artefacts, vehicles, and attires used by the deceased kings of Nepal.

 9. Thamel: Shopping hub for Nepali souvenir